-Come Together Eurozine is a consortium partner in the Come Together Creative European Journalism Partnerships project.
-The project aims at strengthening the resilience of cultural media organisations in an environment of decreased public funding and shifting audiences.
-As a partner, we are taking part in and hosting professional workshops and study visits to introduce partners to different business and operative models.
-As part of this project, Eurozine will host a webinar on video content production in May 2024, a conference in Warsaw on Sustaining Journalism in October 2024, and a study visit for all partners in November 2024.
 Visibility The audience of the Eurozine online magazine is steadily increasing, as comparative data of traffic shows below.
 The general audience of Eurozine's collaborative publishing and public events is diverse and has been growing since 2020: 43.71% increase in users, 50.58% increase in page views, with a 45% decrease in bounce rate.
 Our readership is highest in the USA, UK, Germany, Italy and France, and we have recently experienced significant growth in Eastern Europe, SWANA and the Far East, specifically Ukraine, Turkey, Hungary, North Macedonia, Russia and Romania.
 The magazine performs best in the 25-34 age group.
 As a targeted outreach to them, new types of content have been developed: Topicals and Tangents are syllabus-style recommendations on a particular topic or along a particular logic.
 We are also collaborating with universities.
 The same steady increase holds true for social media and public reach.
-In December 2023, over 20.000 users were following Eurozine's Facebook page (2023: 20.385), 10.877 were following the twitter/X account, 2.081 were following us on Instagram, and 11.800 were following us on Youtube.
+In December 2024, over 20.000 users were following Eurozine's Facebook page (2024: 20.385), 10.877 were following the twitter/X account, 2.655 were following us on Instagram, and 30.300 were following us on Youtube.
 Social media gains have slowed down somewhat since we shifted focus from these often fickle platforms to more direct means of engagement.
 Our priority is gaining new subscriptions push notifications which are the highest growing category since its introduction in 2020.
-These tools help alleviate dependency on platforms like Facebook which often directly penalise our publishing by flagging our articles as 'political content' and disabling promotion and worsening their visibility even though our content is often on political topics, but clearly not of a campaigning nature.
+These tools help alleviate dependency on platforms like Facebook which often directly penalise our publishing by flagging our articles as 'political content' and disabling promotion and worsening their visibility - even though our content is often on political topics, but clearly not of a campaigning nature.

 Newsletters The bi-weekly Eurozine Newsletter presents articles and translations published in Eurozine alongside news from the network which promote the activities of partner journals.
-In 2023, a total of 18 newsletters were sent out.
+In 2024, a total of 18 newsletters were sent out.
 The Eurozine Review consists of original, concise reviews presenting current issues of network partner journals, thus providing a Europe-wide overview of current topics and texts.
 Reviews of individual issues are being published separately on the website and social media, alongside custom made visuals of the journals' hard copies.
-At the end of 2023, the Eurozine Newsletter and the Eurozine Review were reaching an audience of over 16,000 subscribers.
+At the end of 2024, the Eurozine Newsletter and the Eurozine Review were reaching an audience of over 16,000 subscribers.
 Additionally, the internal Eurozine Partner Newsletter informs the network about Eurozine's activities such as meetings, calls for collaboration in Focal Points, and internal developments in the organisation.

+Network

+Partner journals

-Network New partner journals Transitions Partner journals 2000, A2, Akadeemia, Arche, Atlas, Baggrund, Belgrade Journal of Media and Communications, Beton International, Blätter für deutsche und internationale Politik, Cogito, Critique&Humanism, Culture&Démocratie, Czas Kultury, De Nederlandse Boekendigs (The Dutch Review of Books), Derive, Dialogi, Dilema Veche, Dziejaslou, Dwutygodnik, Esprit, Fronesis, Genero, Glänta, Gwara Media, Host, Il Mulino, Index on Censorship, Intellectum, Irish Pages, K24, Kritika&Kontext, Krytyka, Krytyka Polityczna, Kultura Liberalna, Kulturos Barai, La Revue Nouvelle, LaPunkt, Le Monde Diplomatique OSLO, L'Espill, Letras Libres, Leviathan, L'Homme, Merkur, Mittelweg 36, Multitudes, Mute, Neprikosnovennij Zapas, New Eastern Europe, New Humanist, New Literary Observer (NLO), Nova Istra, Nuroi Voima, Ny Tid (FI), Ny Tid (NO), Ord & Bild, Osteuropa, Partisan, Passage, Poeteka, Polar, Prostory, Positionen, Razpotja, Rekto:verso, Res Publica Nova, Reset, Revista Crítica, Revolver Revue, Revue Projet, Rigas Laiks, Roots, RozRazil, Samtiden, Sarajevo Notebook, Scena9, Sens Public, Sodobnost, Soundings, Spilne, Springerin, Symbol, Syn og Segn, Transit, Vagant, Varlik, Vikerkaar, Wespennest
+2000, A2, Akadeemia, Arche, Atlas, Baggrund, Belgrade Journal of Media and Communications, Beton International, Blätter für deutsche und internationale Politik, Cogito, Critique&Humanism, Culture&Démocratie, Czas Kultury, De Nederlandse Boekendigs (The Dutch Review of Books), Derive, Dialogi, Dilema Veche, Dziejaslou, Dwutygodnik, Esprit, Fronesis, Genero, Glänta, Gwara Media, Host, II Mulino, Index on Censorship, Intellectum, Irish Pages, K24, Kritika&Kontext, Krytyka, Krytyka Polityczna, Kultura Liberalna, Kulturos Barai, La Revue Nouvelle, LaPunkt, Le Monde Diplomatique OSLO, L'Espill, Letras Libres, Leviathan, L'Homme, Merkur, Mittelweg 36, Multitudes, Mute, Neprikosnovennij Zapas, New Eastern Europe, New Humanist, New Literary Observer (NL0), Nova Istra, Nuroi Voima, Ny Tid (FI), Ny Tid (NO), Ord & Bild, Osteuropa, Partisan, Passage, Poeteka, Polar, Prostory, Positionen, Razpotja, Rekto:verso, Res Publica Nova, Reset, Revista Crítica, Revolver Revue, Revue Projet, Rigas Laiks, Roots, RozRazil, Samtiden, Sarajevo Notebook, Scena9, Sens Public, Sodobnost, Soundings, Spilne, Springerin, Symbol, Syn og Segn, Transit, Transitions, Vagant, Varlik, Vikerkaar, Wespennest

+Associates

-Associates Arbeitskreis Kulturwissenschaftliche Zeitschriftenforschung, Booksa, Dublin Review of Books, Einstein Forum, Fondazione Di Vagno, Free Speech Debate, Historein, ICORN, Internazionale, Kulturpunkt.hr, NAQD, openDemocracy, Public Seminar, Tekstallmenningen, Transitions, VoxEurop
+Arbeitskreis Kulturwissenschaftliche Zeitschriftenforschung, Booksa, Dublin Review of Books, Einstein Forum, Fondazione Di Vagno, Free Speech Debate, Historein, ICORN, Internazionale, Kulturpunkt.hr, NAQD, openDemocracy, Public Seminar, Tekstallmenningen, Transitions, VoxEurop